-If there are vacant bids following the APM or AGM, the Executive Committee will seek potential hosts via Zone secretaries or other means and will review applications at a subsequent Executive meeting.
-At that point, the Executive Committee may accept a bid without approval of the Board, provided they feel the bid applicant has the submitted the bid through their Zone, and has the ability to successfully host Provincials.
-If more than one bid is received, the schools bidding have the option to submit a 5 minute AV presentation as noted in C above.
+If there are vacant bids following the APM or AGM, the Executive Committee will seek potential hosts via Zone Secretaries or other means and will review applications at a subsequent Executive meeting.
+At that point, the Executive Committee may accept a bid without approval of the Board, provided they feel the bid applicant has the submitted the bid through their zone, and has the ability to successfully host provincials.
+If more than one bid is received, the schools bidding have the option to submit a 5-minute AV presentation as noted in C above.

-2. Recommended Facility Requirements for Housing Competitions
+2. Recommended Facility Requirements for Housing Competitions i.
+Accommodations

-A. Accommodations
+A. Competitions

 Depending on the particular competition being hosted, accommodation requirements can vary greatly.
 Although it is preferable that required accommodation be near the competition site, it should be noted that smaller communities away from the host site have been and in some cases will need to be used.
 This may necessitate travel for participants.
-When accommodation is required, the Tournament Committee should attempt to negotiate a reduced rate for visiting competitors and inform all Zones of the arrangements.
-Where possible, block book rooms with the ASAA sponsor hotel chain, if one exists, and inform the hotel(s) that in many cases the teams attending Provincials will not be known until the weekend before Provincials and request that they hold all block booked rooms until 9 p.m. on the Monday prior to Provincials.
+When accommodation is required, the tournament committee should attempt to negotiate a reduced rate for visiting competitors and inform all zones of the arrangements.
+Where possible, block book rooms with the ASAA sponsor hotel chain, if one exists, and inform the hotel(s) that in many cases the teams attending provincials will not be known until the weekend before provincials and request that they hold all block booked rooms until 9 p.m. on the Monday prior to provincials.

-B. Concessions
+ii.
+Concessions

-Depending on the nature and location of the meet, concessions may or may not be necessary; therefore, concessions should be provided at the discretion of the organizing Committee and with menu choices that keep the best interests of student athletes in mind.
-Hosts must follow direction of ASAA office following input from the ASAA Nutrition Committee http://www.health.alberta.ca/documents/nutrition-guidelines-ABchildren-youth.pdf
+- a.
+Depending on the nature and location of the meet, concessions may or may not be necessary; therefore, concessions should be provided at the discretion of the organizing committee and with menu choices that keep the best interests of student athletes in mind.
+Hosts must follow direction of ASAA office following input from the ASAA Nutrition Committee. - b.
 Resources and Nutrition Policy Supports: